tweag/funflow/README.md

 #### Stack

-While funflow hasn't been plublished on Hackage yet, you can install it as a git dependency using the standard Haskell tooling (e.g.
+While Funflow 2 hasn't been plublished on Hackage yet, you can install it as a git dependency using the standard Haskell tooling (e.g.
 [Stack](https://docs.haskellstack.org/en/stable/yaml_configuration/#packages)).
 Note that you will also need to add a couple of extra dependencies to your `stack.yaml`.
 See the [example stack.yaml](./cookiecutter-funflow/{{cookiecutter.project_name}}/stack.yaml) for a minimal example.

 ### Tutorials